botamochi6277/ABENICS-Maker/README.md

 ## What this code does

 This code runs according to the ABENICS Paper.
-The following list may you help to custumize the script
+The following list may you help to customize the script

+1. Draw a half gear sketch of a SH-Cutter
+1. Revolve the sketch profile to make a SH-Cutter body
+1. Draw a ring sketch for a MP-Gear
+1. Extrude the sketch profiles to make a MP-Gear body
+1. Engrave and rotate the MP-Gear with SH-Cutter
+1. Remove SH-Cutter
 1. Draw a half gear sketch of a CS-gear
 1. Revolve the sketch profile to make a CS-Gear body
-1. Draw a ring sketch for a MP-Gear
-1. Extrude the sketch profiles to make a MP-Gear body
-1. Engrave and rotate the MP-Gear
-1. Draw a half gear sketch of CS-gear
+1. Draw another half gear sketch of CS-gear for intersection
 1. Revolve the sketch profile to intersect the CS-Gear body